14 RV Renovation Ideas That Cost Less Than $100

 Obviously, this is easy enough if you have a ton of money to throw at a huge RV renovation project.
 However, very few of us do have hundreds of dollars to make our campers as cute as we’d like.
 This is where budget RV renovation ideas can come into play.

 There are actually an astounding number of ways to make your RV more comfortable and pleasing to the eye without breaking the bank.
-Try the suggestions below to turn your motorhome or trailer into the traveling home you’ve always dreamed of, in the most affordable way possible.
+Try the suggestions below to renovate your fifth wheel, motorhome or trailer into the traveling home you’ve always dreamed of, in the most affordable way possible.

 1. Spruce up the walls